Raziel7893/WindowsGSM.ConanExiles/README.md

 - Just copy your ModList.txt to the ServerFiles root (click Browse => serverfiles) and click update.
 - WGSM will try to load all the mods from steam and copy them into the Mods folder.
 - If you need to change the order: edit that file. the Plugin will recreate the ConanExilesSandbox/Mods/Modlist.txt after each update
-- WGSM Software will freetze as long as the download takes, so don'T freak out.
-Will try to fix that sometime.

 ### Official Documentation
 🗃️ https://www.conanexiles.com/dedicated-servers/